+IN: INSTRUCTION AND ASSESSMENT

-Looks Like Sounds Like Resources (Standard 2: Content; Standard 4: Instruction) Sources of Evidence: Pre-Conference Formal Observation Classroom Walkthroughs / Informal Observations Skilled Instructional material and resources are aligned to the instructional purposes and are appropriate for students' learning styles and needs, actively engaging students.
-Looks Like Variety of learning modalities in material selection Selected materials are in place, accessible and age appropriate Materials are congruent with objectives/learning targets and activities Standards are appropriately and actively engaged with materials Materials are ready and in place All curriculum aligns with grade level expectations Class expectations are aligned with students previous skill achievement Curriculum may be adjusted to suit individual abilities Text book Computer Lab Equipment Podcast/Webinar Sounds Like "Please choose the materials that you would like to use" Scavenger hunt through book "On your table you will find" "Thanks for using the materials to meet today's objectives/learning targets" "Let me show you how to use the" Look at this diagram "Please describe to your table how you use" Answer questions using bullets or paragraph form Does the final piece reflect what was taught in the lesson Look at the examples that are posted on the wall/board "Demonstrate how you perform a" "We will have achieved today's learning target when we are able to" ""How are the skills we have learned relatable to other gross motor expectations" "What equipment is necessary to be able to formulate the activity" able to formulate the activity" Teacher led instruction Student led instruction Addressing the 5 senses Classroom Environment The teacher has positive rapport with students Know students by name "Mary, Suzie, John"
+Skilled Looks Like Sounds Like

+INSTRUCTIONAL AND ASSESSMENT Resources (Standard 2: Content; Standard 4: Instruction) Sources of Evidence: Pre-Conference Formal Observation Classroom Walkthroughs / Informal Observations Variety of learning modalities in material selection Selected materials are in place, accessible and age appropriate Materials are congruent with objectives/learning targets and activities Standards are appropriately and actively engaged with materials Materials are ready and in place All curriculum aligns with grade level expectations Class expectations are aligned with students previous skill achievement Curriculum may be adjusted to suit individual abilities Text book Computer "Please choose the materials that you would like to use" Scavenger hunt through book "On your table you will find" "Thanks for using the materials to meet today's objectives/learning targets" "Let me show you how to use the" Look at this diagram "Please describe to your table how you use" Answer questions using bullets or paragraph form Does the final piece reflect what was taught in the lesson Look at the examples that are posted on the wall/board

+Lab Equipment Podcast/Webinar "Demonstrate how you perform a" "We will have achieved today's learning target when we are able to"

+""How are the skills we have learned

-(Standard 1: and demonstrates respect for and interest in Variety of activities Lack of sarcastic remarks Students; Standard 5: all students.
-For example, the teacher Smiles-positive facial expressions "Thank you, please" Learning Environment; makes eye contact and Classroom discussions.
-Put your phone away Standard 6: Two way communication Teacher gives clear directives Sense of humor You can do it Collaboration and connects with individual students.
-Positive body language "Good job"-(praise) Communication) Routines and procedures Smooth transition Social skills-student complementing other students Sources of Evidence: run smoothly throughout the lesson, and students Rules, protocols followed Please remember this rule means Pre-Conference Formal assume age-appropriate levels of responsibility for All students on task Students explaining the process to Observation Classroom the efficient operation of the classroom.
-Varied grouping patterns each other Walkthroughs / Informal Transitions are efficient and occur smoothly.
-Students demonstrating leadership in groups "Tell me about your family, interests, and dreams" Observations There is evidence of varied learning situations (whole group, Communication logs i.e. Complaints or compliments Phone call home"This is Mr. Smith, I just have to say some good things about Johnny" cooperative learning, small group and independent work).
-Students volunteering for jobs- leadership All students on task/involved The teacher engages in Email Will you assist me in demonstrating" two-way communication and offers a variety of volunteer opportunities Rules posted using positive language (PBS) Teacher acknowledges good performance and positive behavior interaction among teams (good and activities for families to support student Positive descriptive feedback sportsmanship) learning.
-Students are able to Engage in dialogue about Tone of voice A classroom management system has been curriculum and provide necessary feedback on skill level Clear rules implemented that is appropriate and Classraam atmosphara is positiva Clear expectations responsive to classroom and individual needs of students.
-Clear Classroom atmosphere is positive and engaging Please turn your homework in the box Now we are going to expectations for student behavior are evident.
-Teacher circulates Consistency How was your game last night?
-Monitoring of student behavior is consistent, Queuing and prompting Pictures prompts now was your game last night: appropriate, and effective.
-Know extra -curricular activities INIC .
-11/1/2 TRUCTIONAL AND ASSESSMENT IIVO TRUCTIONAL AND Looks Like Sounds Like Skilled Looks Like Sounds Like Check for understanding questions L· Assessment of Skilled The teacher uses Looks Like Activities based on pre-assessments Check for understanding-questions, L· Assessment of Student Learning Skilled The teacher uses assessment data to Activities based on pre-assessments L· Assessment of Student Learning (Standard 3: Skilled The teacher uses assessment data to identify students' Check for understanding-questions, think-pair-share . 🗠 Assessment of Student Learning Skilled The teacher uses assessment data to identify students' strengths and needs, and Activities based on pre-assessments Pre-assessment data Check for understanding-questions, think-pair-share Responding to-individual or group RUCTIONAL Assessment of Student Learning (Standard 3: Assessment) Skilled The teacher uses assessment data to identify students' strengths and needs, and modifies and Activities based on pre-assessments Pre-assessment data Teacher circulating during the Check for understanding-questions, think-pair-share Responding to-individual or group misconceptions/error, procedural STRUCTIONAL ID ASSESSMENT Assessment of Student Learning (Standard 3: Skilled The teacher uses assessment data to identify students' strengths and needs, and Activities based on pre-assessments Pre-assessment data Check for understanding-questions, think-pair-share Responding to-individual or group
+relatable to other gross motor expectations" "What equipment is necessary to be able to formulate the activity" Teacher led instruction Student led instruction Addressing the 5 senses Classroom The teacher has positive rapport with students Know students by name "Mary, Suzie, John" Environment (Standard 1: and demonstrates respect for and interest in Variety of activities Lack of sarcastic remarks Students; Standard 5: all students.
+For Smiles-positive facial expressions "Thank you, please" Learning Environment; example, the teacher makes eye contact and Classroom discussions.
+Put your phone away Standard 6: Two way communication Teacher gives clear directives Sense of humor You can do it connects with individual students.
+Positive body language "Good job"-(praise) Collaboration and Communication) Routines and procedures Smooth transition Social skills-student complementing other students Sources of run smoothly throughout the lesson, and students Rules, protocols followed Please remember this rule means Evidence: Pre-Conference assume age-appropriate All students on task Formal Observation levels of responsibility for the efficient operation of the classroom.
+Varied grouping patterns Students explaining the process to each other Classroom Walkthroughs / Informal Transitions are efficient Students demonstrating leadership in groups "Tell me about your family, interests, and dreams" Observations and occur smoothly.
+There is evidence of varied learning situations (whole group, Communication logs i.e. Complaints or compliments Phone call home"This is Mr. Smith, I just have to say some good things about Johnny" cooperative learning, small group and Students volunteering for jobs- leadership All students on task/involved independent work).
+Email Will you assist me in demonstrating" The teacher engages in two-way communication and offers a variety of Rules posted using positive language (PBS) Teacher acknowledges good performance and positive behavior volunteer opportunities and activities for families Positive descriptive feedback interaction among teams (good sportsmanship) to support student learning.
+Students are able to Tone of voice A classroom management Engage in dialogue about curriculum and provide necessary Clear rules system has been implemented that is feedback on skill level Clear expectations appropriate and responsive to classroom Classroom atmosphere is positive Please turn your homework in the box and individual needs of and engaging students.
+Clear expectations for student Teacher circulates Now we are going to 0.21.10 behavior are evident.
+Consistency How was your game last night?